The Favourites of Henrik Jeppesen

 My name is Henrik Jeppesen, and I am the owner of this website, EveryCountryInTheWorld.com.
-I visited every country in the world in a journey over more than ten years starting with a trip to Egypt alone at the age of 17.
-I did it on a low budget with help from more than 100 airlines and a lot of hotels.
+I visited every country in the world in a journey over more than ten years, starting with a trip to Egypt alone at the age of 17.
+I did it on a low budget with help from more than 100 airlines and many hotels.
 I was born in Denmark in 1988 and grew up close to our country’s first national park, where I have spent a lot of time.

-I had a lot of challenges in my project, and I did extreme things like hitchhiking with hundredths of cars, sleeping in some public places and sometimes also went hungry to bed.
-I often had a big focus on not spending too much money, like sometimes not allowing myself to pay for accommodation, as it would decrease the possibility of visiting all the world’s countries if I didn’t follow a hard discipline.
+I had many challenges in my project, and I did extreme things like hitchhiking with hundredths of cars, sleeping in some public places and sometimes going hungry to bed.
+I had a big focus on keeping a low budget and following a hard money-saving discipline to increase the possibility of visiting all the world’s countries.

-After visiting every country in the world, I wrote a lot about my travels, but what I now find more interesting is to feature great stories from other travellers.
-EveryCountryInTheWorld.com is now focusing on interviewing big travellers, especially about their favourites and why.
-Below I have answered questions myself.
+After visiting every country in the world, I wrote a lot about my travels, and I, later on, interviewed other big travellers for this site.
+EveryCountryInTheWorld.com is focusing on interviewing big travellers, especially about their favourites and why.
+Below I have answered some questions myself.

 How many days have you approximately travelled?

 I have travelled for approximately 3,000 days including domestic travel days.
 Denmark is a small country, but we have a lot to offer.
 I have enjoyed many road trips, and I have visited more than 50 Danish islands.